-This page provides a summary of Service Canada’s 2024 to 2026 occupational employment scenario.
+This page provides a summary of Service Canada’s 2025 to 2027 occupational employment scenario.

 Jobs are grouped by broad occupational category.
 Some key highlights are:

 - Outside of Halifax, attrition will account for a larger share of openings because a larger share of the workforce is closer to retirement age and job growth is slower.
+The job growth rate is expected to be somewhat higher in Halifax.

-In the 2024-2026 forecast scenario, employment prospect calls were produced for 333 out of 516 occupations comprising 96.2% of provincial employment.
+In the 2025-2027 forecast scenario, employment prospect calls were produced for 384 out of 516 occupations.

-- Another 174 occupations received a Moderate assessment, indicating an average level of labour demand.
-These occupations account for 32.6% of total employment in the province.
+- Another 221 occupations received a Moderate assessment, indicating an average level of labour demand.
+These occupations account for 38% of total employment in the province.

 1 - Business, Finance and Administration